 “Pleasure + wound” vs “pleasure + love.”

 Which will you choose?

-Posted on January 25, 2013, in feminism, gender, psychology, relationships, sex, sexism, violence against women, women and tagged Alisa Valdes, feminism, gender, psychology, relationships, sex, sexism, The Feminist and The Cowboy, violence against women, women.
+Posted on January 25, 2013, in feminism, gender, psychology, relationships, sex and sexuality, sexism, violence against women, women and tagged Alisa Valdes, feminism, gender, psychology, relationships, sex and sexuality, sexism, The Feminist and The Cowboy, violence against women, women.
 Bookmark the permalink.
 17 Comments.